szabikaveres/dEX--Decentralised-Cryptocurrency-App/README.md

 In this project I have coded out the smart contracts for the Cryptocurrency Exchange and created a front-end website that talks to those smart contracts, so users can trade Cryptocurrencys in a De-Centralised way.

-Please be aware, not all features are fully functional at the moment, and this project to be continued ...

 Kind regards,
 Szabika Veres